-Latest Adoption or Version Date Capability Assessment: Administrati ve and Technical Description Related to hazard mitigation planning and coordination Location of Capability Entire Town or Selected Areas Respons- ibility Changes Since Last Haz Mit Plan (2014) Future Improvement s to Capability the Town \$3,000 for missing two quarterly meetings, for non- compliance. specialist, and the Town of Henniker Safety Committee now meets on a quarterly basis.
+Latest Capability Description Location of Level of Respons- Changes Since Future Adoption or Version Date Assessment: Related to hazard mitigation planning and coordination Capability Entire Town or Selected Areas Effective- ness Low Moderate High ibility Last Haz Mit Plan (2014) Improvement s to Capability the Town \$3,000 for missing two quarterly meetings, for noncompliance. specialist, and the Town of Henniker Safety Committee now meets on a quarterly basis.
 Committee meetings.
 2008 TA Emergency Communi- cation Procedures Although the Board of Selectmen is in charge, the Town Administrator typically provides the support needed.
 Communication activities include serving as a conduit for activity and communicating among the departments.
 The Emergency Management Plan is followed.
 Entire Town Low Town Administra tion New EOP was adopted in September 2008.
 No activity since last Plan.
 Simplify the EOP in all areas, including communicatio n.
 Update 2002 Master Plan to reflect current EOP emergency communicatio ns procedures Circa 2008 TA Flooding Compensatio n Process The Town Administrator has a thorough process for recouping funds from FEMA for flooding disasters.
 Coordination occurs with the Emergency Management, Finance Director, and Highway Superintendent.
 Participation in Statewide conference calls is undertaken, as is meetings with State and FEMA officials.
 Areas where flood damage has occurred High Town Administra tion The reimbursemen t process has been reviewed.
-Biannual Jul 2016 WB Testing of Faucets and Water Sources About every 5 years, White Birch Center High White Birch Center Tested the sources, all were safe.
-Must test again in two years and replace any non-compliant fixtures or pipes Jan 1990, July 2016 amendme nt WD Cogswell Spring Rules and Regulations 1990 Includes regulations for service pipes, liability, rents, use of water, applications for new connections as well as the history of the pipes.
+Biannual reviews of the process will occur.
+The EMD should receive a full, complete detailed report of expenses to complete the After Action Reports.
+Jul 2016 WB Testing of Faucets and Water Sources About every 5 years, White Birch must test the interior water pipes and faucets.
+Building is on Town water system, and the Town tests annually.
+Center High White Birch Center Tested the sources, all were safe.
+Must test again in two years and replace any non-compliant fixtures or pipes Jan 1990, July 2016 amendme nt Includes regulations for service pipes, liability, rents, use of water, applications for new connections as well as the history of the pipes.
 Area of Water Lines (RV & CV Zoning Districts) High Cogswell Springs Water Works Dept July 2016 issued an order for outside water restrictions because of drought conditions.
 Rules used by Review the regulations to ensure they meet the present day need of Henniker